Who owns the camp?

 We appreciate churches that wish to partner with us to make camp the best place it can be!
 If you are interested in financially supporting the camp, contact Al or Mischia Tinnin.
-If your church wants to help with projects around camp, contact Ethan Cromer.
+If your church wants to help with projects around camp, contact Caleb Siniard.

 I have never been to SMBC before: can I come see the camp?

 Yes!
 We love to make new friends to show them what we have available to help serve their group.
-Call Sara Cromer at 828-437-8788 to schedule a time for you to be toured around our facility.
-Please note: we do not allow for tours while our summer camp season is in session.
+Call Guest Services at 828-437-8788 to schedule a tour.
+Please note: for camper safety, we do not schedule tours during programmed events.